OnDataEngineering/OnDataEngineeringContent/_tech-categories/object-stores.md

 | Rook | <https://rook.io/>
 | Open IO | <http://openio.io/>

-## "Enterprise" Object Store Products
+## "Enterprise" Object Store Technologies

 Options for on premise object stores from enterprise vendors, many of which are also available as a service or as a hardware and software appliance, include: